tact-lang/tact-language-server/CONTRIBUTING.md

 #### Parsing

-[tree-sitter](https://tree-sitter.github.io/tree-sitter/) is used to build the CST (Concrete Syntax Tree).
-There are 2 main grammars currently in use:
+We use [Tree-sitter](https://tree-sitter.github.io/tree-sitter/) to parse code and build Concrete Syntax Trees (CSTs).
+The primary grammars are:

 1. [tree-sitter-tact](tree-sitter-tact) — Tact grammar, which mostly mirrors the official one (https://github.com/tact-lang/tree-sitter-tact).
 One of the main differences is that it makes some semicolons